Apple Pay Fees for Merchants: What Small Businesses Need to Know

 Apple Pay works for online payments as well as in-person purchases.
 Online customers will just choose “Apple Pay” at checkout to enter their payment information from their computers.

 Unfortunately, customers cannot use Apple Pay with Android phones.
 They can, however, use Google Pay with Android phones.
 However, Apple Pay transactions work with iPhones as far back as the iPhone 5, iPhone 6, iPads, etc.

-What are the Apple Pay fees for merchants?
+What Are the Apple Pay Fees for Merchants?

 Apple Pay fees are generally lower than traditional credit card processing.
 Credit card issuers charge small businesses substantially more.
 As such, many SMBs ask employees to encourage Apple Pay transactions.

-Like PayPal and other third-party payment services providers, Apple Pay doesn’t charge for transfers that take a few days.
+Like PayPal and other third-party payment service providers, Apple Pay doesn’t charge for transfers that take a few days.
 But for instant transactions, customers are charged a 1% fee with a $0.25 minimum and a $10 maximum.

-Merchants, on the other hand, aren’t charged at all to use Apple Pay on physical and e-commerce transactions.
+Merchants, on the other hand, aren’t charged at all to use Apple Pay on physical and eCommerce transactions.

 Credit cards are still a widely used payment system.
 Processing credit card transactions, however, means additional fees for merchants.
 There’s no way for business owners to completely avoid credit card processing charges.